-Paying your taxes is a part of responsible citizenship and contributes to the overall good of the community.
-Think about some of the things we value about living in Canada.
-Our tax dollars are used to fund these important costs that contribute to our standard of living, like health care, post-education, social assistance, and social services programs and services (subsidy for the elderly, employment insurance benefits, children’s benefits, and the GST subsidy for low-income families).
+Paying taxes is a part of responsible citizenship, and it contributes to the financial health of our economy.
+Our tax dollars fund these important government programs and services that contribute to our standard of living, like health care, post-education, and social programs and services (seniors benefit, employment insurance benefits, children’s benefits, GST/HST credit, Ontario Trillium Grant and the Climate Action Incentive).

 Here are some fundamental points you need to know about your taxes:

-- In Canada, the Canada Revenue Agency (CRA) administrates income tax.
+- The Canada Revenue Agency (CRA) administrates income tax.

 - The tax year is from January 1 to December 31.